-We are responsible for the processing of personal data we receive, under the Privacy Shield Framework, and may subsequently transfer such data to a third party acting as an agent on our behalf.
-We comply with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions thereunder.
+We are responsible for the processing of personal data we receive, under each Privacy Shield Framework, and subsequently transfer to a third party acting as an agent on its behalf.
+We comply with the Privacy Shield Principles for all onward transfers of personal data from the EU and Switzerland, including the onward transfer liability provisions.

-With respect to personal data received or transferred pursuant to the Privacy Shield Framework, we are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
-In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including meeting national security or law enforcement requirements.
+With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, we are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+In certain situations, we may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 If you have an unresolved privacy or data use concern that we have not addressed satisfactorily, please contact our U.S.-based third party dispute resolution provider (free of charge) at https://feedback-form.truste.com/watchdog/request.

 Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

 We collect information from you when you use the applicable self-service digital user testing and customer experience measurement solution(s) (the “Platform”), including to create studies, contact us by email or other means (i.e. any other ticketing function) or otherwise interact with us on other properties that we operate.

 We may collect the following types of data from you: